liferay/liferay-docs/develop/tutorials/articles/customizing-liferay-portal/creating-a-hook.markdown

 appends "-hook" to your project name.

 Whether you created your hook project from the Liferay IDE or from the command line, you end up with the same project structure.
-To make your hook useful, you need to customize something in Liferay.
+Hooks are designed to customize something in Liferay.
 You begin by mirroring the structure of Liferay's code that you plan to customize.
 A hook plugin is built to contain
 this: